numtide/treefmt/README.md

     treefmt [FLAGS] [OPTIONS] [paths]...

 FLAGS:
         --clear-cache       Clear the evaluation cache.
-Use in case the cache is not precise enough -h, --help           Prints help information
+Use in case the cache is not precise enough --fail-on-change    Exit with error if any changes were made.
+Useful for CI -h, --help              Prints help information
         --init              Create a new treefmt.toml
     -q, --quiet             No output printed to stdout -V, --version           Prints version information
     -v, --verbose           Log verbosity is based off the number of v used

 OPTIONS:
         --log-level <log-level>    The maximum level of messages that should be logged by treefmt. [possible values: